10 Best Herbal Baths For Varicose Veins

 Silybum marianum, also known as milk thistle, is traditionally used in herbal baths to support vein health and alleviate symptoms associated with varicose veins.

-However, it is important to consult with a healthcare professional before using this or any herbal remedy, especially for individuals with existing medical conditions or those taking medications.
+However, it is important to consult a healthcare professional before incorporating this herbal remedy into a treatment plan, especially for individuals with existing medical conditions or those taking medications.

 achillea millefolium bath